Death of Robert A. Taft

 Taft promoted a conservative program with limited government spending, low taxes, pro-business policies, few social welfare programs, and a focus on strengthening the Navy and Air Force.
 However, Taft also strongly opposed US involvement in World War II and didn’t think America should provide aid to countries fighting against Germany.
 He did lend his support after the attack on Pearl Harbor, but he was opposed to the North Atlantic Treaty Organization.
 Taft also successfully curbed the power of labor unions with his Taft-Harley Act, which remains in place today.

 In early 1953, Taft began to suffer from health issues.
 By June, he was unable to work and handed his duties over to another senator, though he didn’t resign his seat and expected to return.
 Doctors soon discovered he had terminal cancer and he died on July 31, 1953.
-Four years after his death, Taft was chosen by a committee led by Senator John F. Kennedy as one of the five greatest US senators.
+Four years after his death, Taft was named one of the five greatest US senators by a committee led by Senator John F. Kennedy.
 In 1959, a memorial was erected in his honor in Washington, DC.

 Click here to see what else happened on This Day in History.